turtle-dog/turtle-dog.github.io/_posts/2020-3-7-kappn-journaling.md

 I am hoping Kapp'n will have some sort of role in the upcoming New Horizons, but I haven't seen much indication of what he could do.
 The player arrives to their island by plane, rather than by boat, and a new character has been introduced to fly the plane.
 So his previous roles as bus/boat/taxi driver may not be reprised.
 But I have faith that Nintendo will find a role for him! ðŸ¤ž

 I am so excited for New Horizons.
-When the first direct finally dropped in June 2019 - I was visiting Japan at the time and had to set a timer for 2am to watch - I decided to keep a journal for my New Horizons island, logging ideas for names, layouts, themes, etc. I have since decided on the name "Pyxis" for my island, and with each new direct, I have more an more ideas for how I'm going to lay out my island.
+When the first direct finally dropped in June 2019 - I was visiting Japan at the time and had to set a timer for 2am to watch - I decided to keep a journal for my New Horizons island, logging ideas for names, layouts, themes, etc. I have since decided on the name "Pyxis" for my island, and with each new direct, I have more and more ideas for how I'm going to lay out my island.

 ![alt text]({{ site.baseurl }}/images/journals.jpg "Various journals, pens, and a black cat laying on them")

-I'm currently using a Rhodia pocket-sized notebook (pictured above) for my journal - I picked it up in an airport in Japan and have been adding ideas to it ever since.
-I'm happy with it, but I'm also a little bit of a notebook hoarder, so when I saw that Field Notes had a set of pocket notebooks with these *gorgeous* National Parks illustrations on them, so I, of course, had to get a set.
+I'm currently using a Rhodia pocket-sized notebook (pictured above) for my journal - I picked it up in an airport in Canada and have been adding ideas to it ever since.
+I'm happy with it, but I'm also a little bit of a notebook hoarder, so when I saw that Field Notes had a set of pocket notebooks with these *gorgeous* National Park themed illustrations on them, I, of course, had to get a set.
 And a friend sent me this cute notebook with Jiji from Kiki's Delivery Service on the front.
 I think I'll use one of these when I fill up my Rhodia journal.

 ![alt text]({{ site.baseurl }}/images/stickerbook.jpg "The Animal Crossing sticker book")